prajjwal1/fluence/README.md

 Fluence is targeted towards two main goals:
 1. Low resource / computationally efficient algorithms
 2. Algorithms that either enhance our understanding of current methods or show where SoTA methods fail.
+It is as straightforward to use as HF Transformers, and fully integrates with Pytorch.

 ## Installing
 For stable (recommended) version: